s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 of Arrows with Cloud Haskell.
 We start by explaining the communication basics in Chapter \ref{sec:cloudhaskellCommBetweenNodes}.
 Next, we describe how to achieve evaluation of single values on slave nodes in Chapter \ref{sec:cloudhaskellEvaluationOnSlaves}.
-Finally we use these results to implement a parallel evaluation scheme in Chapter \ref{sec:cloudhaskellParallelEvaluation}.
+Finally, we use these results to implement a parallel evaluation scheme in Chapter \ref{sec:cloudhaskellParallelEvaluation}.

 ### Communication basics

-We will now go over the communication basics we require in the later parts of this Chapter.
-This includes a quick introduction on how we actually send the data in Cloud Haskell and also a quick definition of our serialized data wrapper we use to send unevaluated data between nodes and also
+We will now go over the communication basics we require in the later parts of this chapter.
+This includes a quick introduction on how we actually send the data in Cloud Haskell and also a quick definition of our serialized data wrapper we use to send unevaluated data between nodes.

 \label{sec:cloudhaskellCommBetweenNodes}